Firehed/simpleLogger/README.md

 - Drivers: Syslog, stdout, stderr and text file
 - Compatible with [PSR-3 Standard Logger Interface](http://www.php-fig.org/psr/psr-3/)
-- Requirements: PHP >= 5.3
+- Requirements: PHP >= 5.4
-- Author: Frédéric Guillot
+- Author: Frédéric Guillot, Eric Stern
 - License: MIT

+This is a fork from Frédéric Guillot's original SimpleLogger package, which has since been abandoned.
+I intend to actively maintain this as needed.

 Usage
 -----